Paul Heaton: The Beautiful South

 In 1988, Heaton formed the Beautiful South.
 The initial lineup consisted of Heaton, Dave Rotheray on lead guitar, former Housemartins roadie Sean Welch on bass, David Stead on drums and Housemartins former drummer Dave Hemingway, now in the role of joint lead singer and frontman.
 The writing partnership of Heaton and Rotheray proved very successful.
 The Beautiful South released two top ten singles, "Song for Whoever" and "You Keep It All In"; the latter featured Irish singer Briana Corrigan on vocals.
 In 1989, the band released an album, Welcome to the Beautiful South.
 The band's biggest success to date is the single "A Little Time", released in 1990; it reached number 1 on the UK chart.

 The band went on to release eight more albums, including two (1996's Blue Is the Colour and 1998's Quench) that reached the number 1 on the UK Albums Chart, as well as releasing the best-of compilation Carry on up the Charts, which also reached number 1 and achieved platinum status, before the band split up.

 After a band meeting on 30 January 2007, they decided to split.
 They released a statement on 31 January, in which their reasons for splitting were "musical similarities".
-On an interview with BBC Breakfast in July 2008, Heaton clarified this by saying that the Beautiful South had made similar-sounding albums for the past ten years.